leweaver/orangine/README.md

 - googletest
 - googlemock

+## CMake
+I've set the project up to use CMake, which is a build file generator.
+If you've not used CMake before, I recommend you simply open the main CMake file (`Orangine/CMakeLists.txt`) in visual studio (see: https://docs.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio?view=vs-2019)

+I've tested the CMake support in CLion, VSCode, Visual Studio 2017/2019 and all seem to work.
+(My IDE of choice is VS 2019)

+You can also use a wrapper utility `Orangine/oe-built.bat` to compile without an IDE:

+- `oe-built.bat Generate` _Uses CMake to creates ninja build definition files.
+You will only need to run this once_
+- `oe-built.bat Build Debug` _Uses ninja to build the libraries and samples.
+Also supports `Release` as the second arg_
+- `oe-built.bat Install Debug` _Uses ninja to build and place the engine libraries to the root `bin` directory, for consumption by other repositories_

 # Overall Architecture
 Here is a quick non-exhaustive overview of how the main object instances are instantiated.
 Each item creates and owns the items below it in the tree.
 Each item below is the name of a class, which is located in a CPP/H file of the same name.